DexProtege/Clima-Xcode-App/README.md

 ## Clima
 It is a simple weathor app that uses JSON with basic functionalities.
+It as varies with ligh and dark theme set on your device and tells you your current location as wel as location you search with city name.

 ## Motivation
 It is a personal project developed by me in Xcode using Swift5.
 It is basically developed for learning new skill in Xcode by having a overview on the language and implementing the experience.